Daddoo-Dev/crypticdash/README.md

 # CrypticDash

-A dynamic dashboard for managing multiple GitHub projects with integrated todo lists and progress tracking.
+A dynamic dashboard for managing multiple GitHub projects with integrated To-Do lists and progress tracking.

 ## Features

 - **GitHub Integration**: Connect and manage multiple repositories
 - **Project Selection**: Choose which repositories to monitor
-- **Todo Management**: Track tasks and progress across projects
+- **To-Do Management**: Track tasks and progress across projects
 - **Theme Support**: Light and dark theme switching
 - **Cross-Platform**: Works on Android, iOS, macOS, Windows, and Web